comet-ml/opik/apps/opik-documentation/documentation/docs/roadmap.md

 - **Improvements**:
   - [ ] Introduce a "Pretty" format mode for trace inputs and outputs
   - [ ] Improved display of chat conversations
-  - [ ] Improved support for large images logged to traces
+  - [ ] Add support for trace attachments to track PDFs, audio, video, etc associated with a trace
 - **Evaluation**:
   - [ ] Dataset versioning
-- **Online scoring**:
-  - [ ] Add the ability for Opik to score traces logged to the platform

-You can vote on these items as well as suggest new ideas on our [Ideas discussion board](https://github.com/comet-ml/opik/discussions/categories/ideas).
+You can vote on these items as well as suggest new ideas on our [Github Issues page](https://github.com/comet-ml/opik/issues/new/choose).

 ## Provide your feedback

 We are relying on your feedback to shape the roadmap and decided which features to work on next.
-You can upvote existing ideas or even add your own on [Github Discussions](https://github.com/comet-ml/opik/discussions).
+You can upvote existing ideas or even add your own on [Github Issues](https://github.com/comet-ml/opik/issues/).

 You can also find a list of all the features we have released in our [weekly release notes](/changelog.md).